 Tom Hook, The St Louis Symphony, including the Carnegie Hall premiere of William Bolcom’s “Songs of Innocence and

 Experience.”
-Jay is also a member of the St. Louis "Fox Orchestra" and has performed with numerous national tours.
+Jay is also a member of the St. Louis "Fox Orchestra" and has performed with over 23 national tours.

-plans found in his book, Walking jazz Lines for bass, he has produced a variety of proteges who have since gone on to
+plans found in his book, Walking Jazz Lines For Bass, Jay has produced a variety of proteges who have since gone on to

 acclaim and notoriety, not limited to Avishai Cohen (Chick Corea, International Vamp Band), Neil Caine